-ENVIRONMENTAL LEVY SMALL GRANTS SCHEME -ROUND FIVE
+ENVIRONMENTAL LEVY SMALL GRANTS SCHEME - ROUND FIVE

-PURPOSE OF REPORT: To seek Council's support to fund ten (10) Environmental Levy Small Grant projects.
-BACKGROUND: The community small grants scheme is designed to assist the Ku-ring-gai community to fund small community based environmental projects at the neighbourhood level.
-As part of a review process an independent small grants panel has been established, as resolved by Council.
-COMMENTS: Twenty two (22) applications were received under round five of the program.
-Of these, the small grants panel recommended funding ten (10) applications with a combined contribution of \$39,576.00.
-RECOMMENDATION: That Council supports the decision to fund the ten (10) projects recommended by the small grants panel as part of the Environmental Levy.
+PURPOSE OF REPORT:To seek Council's support to fund ten (10)

+Environmental Levy Small Grant projects.

+BACKGROUND: The community small grants scheme is

+designed to assist the Ku-ring-gai community to fund small community based environmental projects at the neighbourhood level.
+As part of a review process an independent small grants panel has been established, as resolved by under round five of the program.
+Of these, the small grants panel recommended funding ten (10) applications with a combined contribution of \$39.576.00.

+Council.